-Living authentically and creatively, connecting with people by offering safe places for them to explore their own spirituality, is what gives me joy.
-I help people find their own voices, cultivate their own sacred creativity and innate truth so that they can live wholeheartedly.
-I facilitate circles, workshops and retreats to support those seeking self understanding, insight, creative sparking and a connection to Source.
-I lead rituals for women’s life cycle celebrations, fibre art workshops, and courses on creativity.
+Living authentically and creatively, connecting with people by offering safe places for them to explore their own spirituality is what gives me joy.
+I help people discover their authentic voices and cultivate their own sacred creativity and innate truth so that they can live wholeheartedly.
+I facilitate circles, workshops and retreats to support those seeking personal understanding, insight, creative sparking and a connection to Source.
+I lead rituals for women’s life cycle celebrations, fibre art workshops, and workshops on creativity.

 - nurturing friendships

 - cinnamon buns from the Mennonite girls at the Farmer’s Market

 - setting a beautiful table for guests

 - discovering how I am connected to you

 - a well organized event